sri-vatsann/EMC-Portfolio/README.md

-Here's a clean and professional **README.md** content you can use for your portfolio website GitHub repository:

----

 # Portfolio Website

 This is a simple and responsive personal portfolio website built using **HTML** and **CSS**.
 It consists of two main pages: